aguaskim/WS101/README.md

 # 💫 AGUS KIM T.

+🎓 College Student
 🍟 I'm currently working at McDonald's, Magalang
-🎓 College Student
 💻 Interested in programming, problem-solving, and learning new technologies
-🌱 Currently learning Java, Python, and Web Development (HTML, CSS, basic JavaScript)
+🌱 Currently learning Java, Python, (HTML, CSS, basic JavaScript) and Video Editing
 📚 Passionate about improving skills through practice, projects, and collaboration

 ## 🌍 More About Me